 There’s always an interesting project going on in Grandpa’s woodshop!
-Right now we’re working on making wooden letters from a plain piece of wood.
-Here’s how we made our own wooden letters.
+Right now, we’re working on making wooden letters from a plain piece of wood.
+Here’s how we made our own alphabet of wood cutouts.

-These DIY Wood Letters are made with high-quality plywood cut out with a scroll saw.
+These large wood Letters are made with high-quality plywood and cut out with a scroll saw.
 Once the shape of the letter is cut out, each one is hand-sanded to make the finished wooden toy letter.

 Here are the key supplies for making your own wooden letters: